The Spirit in Whole Gatherings -

 causes growth of the body for the edifying of itself in love," Ephesians 4'16.

-About the manifestion of the Spirit Paul said, "Concerning spiritual gifts, brethren, I do not want you to be ignorant".
+v1.
+"Now concerning spiritual gifts, brethren, I do not want you to be ignorant:

 v2.
 You know that you were Gentiles, carried away to these dumb idols, however you were led.

 v3.
 Therefore I make known to you that no one speaking by the Spirit of God calls Jesus accursed, and no one can say that Jesus is Lord except by the Holy Spirit.